DS-runaway/WD-FinalProjectCoffeeShop-DelosSantos/readme.md

 Guiding Question:
 - What is the project?
-    The project is to make a working responsive website using Bootstrap or Tailwind based on the prompt given to the student's respective group.
+    <p>The project is to make a working responsive website using Bootstrap or Tailwind based on the prompt given to the student's respective group.</p>
 - Whats the purpose?
-    The purpose of this project is to learn and get oneself familiar with coding and designing a website using libraries with HTML.
+    <p>The purpose of this project is to learn and get oneself familiar with coding and designing a website using libraries with HTML.</p>
 - What are key components?
     This website's key components are listed below.
 - What technology used and how it is used?